MatthewShelley240/Intro-to-Programming/Final Project/README.md

 ## Tests

 I used Junit to test the randomSyllables() method.
-As see in Testing_Random_Name_Generator
+As see in Testing_Random_Name_Generator.

 ## Contributors